FJStewartCoder/Learning-Python/README.md

 # Learning Python
 ## Introduction
 Learning Python is a small personal repository of tutorials guiding you through learning the basics of Python.
 Make the consideration that this is opinionated and how I would choose to learn Python again.
+If you are looking for the most recent, in development tutorials, check out the "latest" branch.

 ## What to Expect
 A Python file called "tutorial.py" showing off the features in the tutorial.